-Director of Research and Curriculum for Professional Learning
+Director of Research & Curriculum for Professional Learning

 Specifically, Dr. Gravel’s research explores the intersections of UDL and disciplinary thinking in English Language Arts (ELA) and the ways that these intersections can promote diverse learners’ engagements in discipline-specific practices, commitments, and habits of mind.
 She studies these themes by drawing from approaches that emphasize partnerships between researchers and practitioners in order to examine interventions through iterative cycles of inquiry.
 She seeks to explore how these research-practice collaborations can serve as meaningful sources of professional learning for educators.